xiaonilee/xiaonilee.github.io/content/post/FrontOncol.md

 - Opne [STRING](https://string-db.org/)

-- set up the parameters and click on the button `SEARCH`.
+- Set up the parameters and click on the button `SEARCH`.
   ![fig74](fig7/fig74.png)

 - Continue, click on the button `CONTINUE>>`